HOW COMPLEX PRODUCTS ARE EASILY SOLD USING 3D VISUALIZATION

 Moving images as a powerful tool (Source: Hirschtec)

-Visual information is processed 60,000 times faster than text and stays in memory up to 20% longer.
+In principle, visual information is processed 60,000 times faster than text content and is remembered up to 20 % longer.
 In B2B – especially with 3D product configuration – the effect goes even further: realistic, to-scale representations show not only what is being configured, but also how the product will function in reality (e.g., dimensions, connectors, opening mechanics).

 Particularly for complex machinery or system components, customers can immediately see whether a product fits their existing environment – including technical requirements.